 Here are some creative tools you can use:

-★ With Animoto.com, you can create videos with pictures, text, and music.
+★ With Animoto.com, you can create videos with pictures, text, and music for audio visual presentation.

 ★ Wordle.net is a tool for generating “word clouds” from texts that you paste or type.

 ★ Audacity is an open-source audio editor that will help you present great audio clips to your audience.

 It’s important that audio and video editing software has export options so that you can upload the edited files to any of the files sharing websites like SoundCloud, Google Drive, Dropbox, YouTube, etc. You can easily access your files during the presentation.

 You can use the embed function in Keynote, PowerPoint, Prezi, Google Slides to include your audiovisual files directly into your presentation and integrate them into your talk.
 Audiovisual elements can serve as examples, evidence, attention grabbers or memorable takeaways to your listeners and can keep them engaged.

 3 Key Points of a Good Academic Presentation

 According to the Student Development and Study Skills report, academic presentations are delivered in the same form as any other presentations, but their purpose is different.
 Very often, academic presentations are considered to be oral examinations based on short presentation topics.
 Your performance will be assessed by your lecturers and, most commonly, they will be looking for: